RodrigoVila/spaceX-launch-stats/README.md

 ## Space X Launch Stats

-App that retrieves laucnh stats from Space X API.
+App that retrieves launch stats from Space X API.
 Made with GraphQL, Apollo and React.

 ### How to use